robertdj/IntervalWavelets.jl/README.md

 A second, boolean argument determines whether or not to use the linear phase (`true`) or minimum phase (`false`) scaling function; the default is `true`.

 Except for the explicit [Haar wavelet](https://en.wikipedia.org/wiki/Haar_wavelet), Daubechies scaling functions can only be calculated at the [dyadic rationals](https://en.wikipedia.org/wiki/Dyadic_rational), i.e., points of the form k/2^R for R >= 0.
-In *WaveletPlot* R is called the *resolution* of the dyadic rationals.
+In *IntervalWavelets* R is called the *resolution* of the dyadic rationals.
 A Daubechies scaling function defined by a filter `C` is evaluated at all dyadic rationals of resolution R in its support with the command

 ```julia